 What is a data controller and a data processor?

-A data controller is defined as the entity who determines the purpose and methods of processing data.
-A data processor is the entity who carries out the processing on behalf of the controller.
+A data controller is defined as the entity that determines the purpose and methods of processing data.
+A data processor is an entity that carries out the processing on behalf of the controller.

 A simple test to determine if you are a processor or controller is to ask whether the data would be processed if you didn’t exist(controller) or if someone giving you instructions didn’t exist(processor).